Scrutiny

 Each year, Scrutiny produces an end of year report summarising all the scrutiny work undertaken over the course of that year and any conclusions and recommendations that were made.

-Scrutiny is keen to hear from members of the public on issues of concern in the West Yorkshire and York area that relate to the functions and responsibilities of the Combined Authority and Local Enterprise Partnership.
+The Scrutiny Committee is keen to hear from members of the public on issues of concern in the West Yorkshire area that relate to the functions and responsibilities of the Combined Authority.

-You can contact scrutiny in the following ways.
+You can contact the committee in the following ways.

 By email: scrutiny@westyorks-ca.gov.uk